 The MPH degree offers eight concentrations:

-Our Master of Public Health (MPH) program has been accredited by CEPH since 1995, with our most recent reaccreditation process occurring during the 2009-2010 academic year.
-Subsequent to a comprehensive self-study by our faculty and staff, and a site visit by an accreditation team from CEPH, the MPH program was awarded full accreditation for a period of seven years, with our next reaccreditation process occurring in 2017.
+Our Master of Public Health (MPH) program has been accredited by CEPH since 1995, with our most recent reaccreditation process as a school during the 2014-2015 academic year.
+Subsequent to a comprehensive self-study by our faculty and staff, and a site visit by an accreditation team from CEPH in December 2014, the Indiana University School of Public Health-Bloomington was awarded full accreditation in June 2015 for a period of five years.

 The MPH Program is for you!